nss-day-cohort-54/truncheons-and-flagons-group-project-treacherous-truncheons/README.md

 3. Start the json-server, run `json-server database.json -p 8088 -w`
 4. In a second terminal window, navigate to the src folder `cd {directory_path}/src`.
 5. In src folder, run `serve` to serve the web page. localhost:300 port is used by default.
-6. Open localhost:3000 (or other specified port) in the web browser of your choice.
+6. Open localhost:3000 (or other specified port) in your web browser.